up

 Maryland-National Capital Park and Planning Commission

 State funds include State Program Open Space (POS) funds, State bonds, and other State Aid.
 POS funds are for acquisition of parkland and development of new parks.
 POS funds can be used to cover 100 percent of acquisition costs and 75 percent of development costs.
 Development projects require matching local funds.
-The County Executive is recommending $52.5 million in POS funding.
+The County Executive is recommending $49.773 million in POS funding, a significant increase over the Amended FY17-22 CIP to reflect statutory changes restricting the State's use of this funding source for other purposes and the State's updated revenue forecasts.
+The FY19-24 Recommended CIP also includes $175,000 in State Aid.

 Revenue Authority

-The County Executive's FY23-28 Recommended CIP includes $330,000 in State Aid for the new Montgomery County Airpark land acquisition project to support the Airport Layout Plan (ALP).
+The County Executive's FY19-24 Recommended CIP includes $250,000 in State Aid for two new Montgomery County Airpark land acquisitions projects to support the Airport Layout Plan (ALP).

 State Road Program